Kenya Strengthens Rice Research Capacity Through Training on Early Generation Seed Production and Digital Breeding Tools

 Collaborative Agility: Delivering with Partners

-The seamless migration of CIP’s breeding programs was made possible through strong collaboration between the Digital Solutions (DS) team and CIP’s breeding and data management experts.
-Working in close partnership, the DS team matched and deployed key features to meet CIP’s operational needs, demonstrating agility, responsiveness, and a shared commitment to scientific excellence.
+The ongoing preparation for CIP’s onboarding reflects strong collaboration between the Digital Solutions (DS) team and CIP’s breeding and data management experts.
+Working together, they have reviewed key operational needs, streamlined workflows, and developed an initial strategy to ensure EBS features align with CIP’s requirements.
+This partnership demonstrates their agility, responsiveness, and a shared commitment to advancing scientific excellence.

 Looking Ahead

-As EBS adoption expands across centers and crops, milestones like CIP’s onboarding continue to drive CGIAR toward its vision of a unified, secure, and sustainable breeding data ecosystem, empowering scientists to deliver improved, climate-resilient varieties for farmers and communities worldwide.
+Milestones like CIP’s upcoming onboarding will continue to steer CGIAR toward a unified, secure, and sustainable breeding data ecosystem as EBS adoption spreads across centers and crops, allowing scientists to expedite the delivery of improved, climate-resilient varieties for farmers and communities worldwide.